niuniu268/DevopsExamarbetet/README.md

 - Minikube: minikube is local Kubernetes.
 The advantage of minikube is that it is easy to learn and develop for Kubernetes.

-- Terraform (IoC): By means of terraform, we are able to define and provide data center infrastructure using a declarative configuration language.
+- Terraform (IaC): By means of terraform, we are able to define and provide data center infrastructure using a declarative configuration language.

 - Istio-gateway: load balancing and rate limiter